WPoets/awesome-enterprise/README.md

 ### Changelog

+##### 3.1.1
+* Improved: Now Awesome Exception errors will get logged only when wp_debug is set to true in the wp-config.php file.
+* Fixed: Bunch of syntax errors

 ##### 3.1.0
 * Improved: Added support for creating empty array using m.empty_array
 * Fixed: Access to undeclared static property: aw2_library::$cdn